 Where to Stay

-Reykjavik is an extremely expensive city, so it can be hard to find a place to rest your head for your one day in Reykjavik day trip that is both high quality and affordable.
-That’s why I loved the Brattagata Guesthouse.
-The owner was very friendly, the room was cozy, the curtains effectively blocked out the constant sunshine, and the breakfast, complete with skyr, was amazing.
+Reykjavik is an extremely expensive city, so it can be hard to find a place to rest your head for your 24 hours in Reykjavik that is both high quality and affordable.
+That’s why I suggest the Eric the Red Guesthouse.
+The owner is very friendly, the room is cozy, the curtains effectively block out the constant sunshine, and the location is perfect.

 24 Hours in Reykjavik

 - A cell charger so that you’ll be able to keep taking photos all day.

 - The best international travel adapter because if you’re American like I am, or British like I am not, you’ll need one to be able to plug in electronics in Iceland during your 24 hours in Reykjavik